COVID vaccine: BioNTech plans 2 billion doses this year | DW | 11.01.2021

-The German vaccine maker has almost doubled its original production target of 1.3 billion doses.
+The German vaccine maker has almost doubled its original production target of 1.3 billion doses due to increased partner capacity and approval to allow six doses per vial.

 The German vaccine maker BioNTech and US pharmaceutical giant Pfizer said they could produce up to 2 billion doses of their coronavirus vaccine in 2021,according to documents released on Monday.